andyatkinson/blog/_posts/2017-05-18-performance-factors-calendar-generation.md

 We don't want to loop over the blocks more than once, or be conducting queries while rendering the schedule.
 Also, in order to have a snappy app experience, we want to keep our API response time <=100ms, including building and serving the JSON.
 Sounds interesting!

-### Overfiew of the solution
+### Overview of the solution

 We can generate 30 minute increment blocks in plain Ruby, but how do we fill the blocks in with data efficiently?

-The route we went was to take inspiration from the "constant time lookup" benefit of a hash table, and put together an intermediate data structure as a plain Ruby hash, that was responsible for collecting all the data needed for the calendar before rendering began, so that rendering was very straightforward, pulling from this hash, and incurring no performance penalty.
+The route we went was to take inspiration from the "<mark>constant time lookup</mark>" benefit of a hash table, and put together an intermediate data structure as a plain Ruby hash, that was responsible for collecting all the data needed for the calendar before rendering began, so that rendering was very straightforward, pulling from this hash, and incurring no performance penalty.
 Seems reasonable.
 Let's look at this in more detail.

 By the way, if you need a primer or refresher on hash tables and hash functions, I recommend "Taking Hash Tables Off The Shelf" [^ht1] and "Hashing Out Hash Functions" [^ht2] by Vaidehi Joshi.